KrishJain8/AIClothesDesignStudio/README.md

 These are the key technologies used for this technical content review and research:

 - Azure OpenAI
-- Dall-E 3 AI Model
+- Dall-E3 Azure OpenAI Model
 - HTML
 - CSS
 - JavaScript

 **Azure OpenAI and Dall-E AI Model**